shingravirei/user-demo/README.md

 - docker and docker-compose installed
 - node 18 installed

+obs: if you don't have docker and docker-compose installed or you're having some kind of problem with your current docker installation, you just need an mysql instance running on your PC with the credentials shown below

 ## Installation Instructions

 create an `.env` file at the root of the project with these variables